← All claims

 2026 · Ann Med

-observational supports moderate Review of ketogenic-diet safety reported commonly observed adverse effects including constipation, nausea, fatigue, and headache, especially during initiation.
+observational supports low Review of ketogenic-diet safety reported commonly observed adverse effects including constipation, nausea, fatigue, and headache, especially during initiation.

 Schreck